mx-kimber/PridefulPack/README.md

  # PridefulPack
 🚧 🚨 work in progress 🚧 🚨

 This is the frontend web application for a friends pet sitting business.
-I set out to build something viewport responsive, customizable, and user friendly for both vistiors and admin/owners.
+I set out to build something viewport responsive, customizable, and user friendly for both visitors and admin/owners.

 ## 👉 Rails backend (https://github.com/mx-kimber/PridefulPack-backend) 👈